overlookmotel/shimming/README.md

 	a.isTheBest('monkey') // returns 'monkey is the best mostly' a.isTheWorst('monkey') // returns 'monkey is the worst' - it wasn't wrapped

+## Tests

+What tests?
+Anyone want to write some?

 ## Changelog

 0.0.1

 * Initial release

+0.0.2

+* package.json updated with repository

 ## TODO